Rick Sundberg – Principal

-Bringing a Pacific Northwest sensibility to the Great Lakes Region, Jeremy Inman heads up SKL’s Twin Cities office, focused on residential and community-based projects.
+Bringing a Pacific Northwest sensibility to the Great Lakes Region, Jeremy Imhoff heads up SKL’s Twin Cities office, focused on residential and community-based projects.
 Well-versed in both new and re-purposed design, Jeremy has worked on a range of community projects in Minnesota, Washington, Oregon, and Florida—including Native American cultural centers and museums, environmental learning centers, campus facilities, and mixed-use retail buildings, as well as residences.

 Jeremy earned a Master of Architecture from University of Washington and Bachelor of Architecture from the University of Minnesota.

 Myra Lara takes a relentless intersectional approach to both architecture and urbanism within the context of migration, urbanization, climate change, and systematic injustices.
 She works through design, art and testimony to educate and encourage civic participation on land use, housing policy and community justice.

 Myra joined SKL after graduating with her Bachelors of Architecture from Rice University in Houston.